freefrit/project-metric_learning/testing/README.md

-These are code for testing.\n
+These are code for testing.
-Have not completed or there are some bug.\n
+Have not completed or there are some bug.
 Don't use!!!